shreyExp/DreamHacker/readme.md

    <br />
    <br />
   <p align="left">
     Dream Hacker is program designed to help you sleep better.
-Based on numerous research on music and the effects it has on sleep our projects monitors our users heart rate and plays music.
-Once Dream Hacker detects the user is has entered REM sleep, when people are most susceptible to external stimuli, it will play calming music.
+Based on numerous research on music and the effects it has on sleep, our projects monitors our users heart rate and plays music.
+Once Dream Hacker detects the user has entered REM sleep ie. when people are most susceptible to external stimuli, it will play the selected calming music.
     <br />
 </div>